Difference Between Sympathetic and Parasympathetic

 It helps stop overworking and resultant exhaustion and restores calm.
 The processes are automatic.

-No adrenaline is generated, saliva production is normal, and conversion of glycogen does not happen in parasympathetic responses.
+No adrenaline is generated, saliva production is normal, and the conversion of glycogen does not happen in parasympathetic responses.

 The parasympathetic response can be conceived as a leisure process where bodily functions such as resting and digesting take place.